Teesdale Way Section 13 (Stockton-on-Tees to South Bank)

 Introduction

-Section 13 of the Teesdale Way links Stockton-on-Tees in the ceremonial county of Durham to South Bank on Teesside.
-The trail stays alongside the river as far as Middlesbrough and is entirely on tarmac or well consolidated trails without a single stile or even gate.
-Although it makes for good progress it can be a strain on feet and hips.
-The most significant ‘hills’ are the long steps on and off the Tees Newport Bridge when you cross the river, or the detour to River View Park if you choose to make it.
+Section 13 of the Teesdale Way links Stockton-on-Tees, in the Borough of Stockton-on-Tees and the ceremonial county of Durham, to South Bank on Teesside.
+The trail follows the river as far as Middlesbrough, entirely on tarmac or well consolidated trails without a single stile or even a gate.
+While it makes for good progress it can be a strain on feet and hips if walking multiple sections.
+The most significant hills on this section are the steps on and off the Tees Newport Bridge when you cross to the other side of the river.

 Stats at a Glance